artakhak/JsonQL/docs/_build/html/_sources/index.rst.txt

                         this.LoadExampleJsonFile("Data.json")));

 - Result of query above can be found here: :doc:`./index-rst-files/query-with-result-as-json-object.result`
-- Example classes and JSON files for example can be found `here <https://github.com/artakhak/JsonQL/tree/main/JsonQL.Demos/Examples/IQueryManagerExamples/SuccessExamples/ResultAsParsedJsonValue/CompaniesWithLimitOnMaxSalary>`_
+- Example classes and JSON files for this example can be found `here <https://github.com/artakhak/JsonQL/tree/main/JsonQL.Demos/Examples/IQueryManagerExamples/SuccessExamples/ResultAsParsedJsonValue/CompaniesWithLimitOnMaxSalary>`_

 .. toctree::